 “It was a terrible feeling to lose all the progress I had made,” he said.
 “But once I returned to Hebrew Home I knew I would stand and walk again.”

 Without hesitation, the team at the Post-Acute Care Center provided the medical expertise Smythe-Macaulay needed to regain his independence.
-He has worked with physical therapist Raja Ram Chamala to improve his mobility.
+He has worked with a PACC physical therapist to improve his mobility.

 “I took a few steps on my own and everyone started clapping.
 It was a wonderful feeling,” he said.